btcpayserver/btcpayserver-doc/UseCase.md

 By choosing BTCPay Server to process payments, merchants are:

-* Saving money (no fees, no subscriptions)
+* Saving money (no fees, no subscriptions; a typical fee for a fiat payment processor in the USA is 2.9% + $0.30/transaction!)
-* Cutting out the middle-man (Payments go directly to their wallet)
+* Cutting out the middle-man (payments go directly to their wallet)
 * Enhancing privacy for their customers (no address re-use, no information leaks to third parties)
 * Saving time (easy integration and installation)
 * Protecting themselves from interference in their business (self-sovereignty)